apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_SetValues

-Introduction: Returns raster with new values for specified pixels for designated band.
+Introduction: Returns a raster with new values for specified pixel region determined by `colX`, `rowY` pixel coordinates, and shape defined by `width` and `height`.

 Format: